Accessibility and additional support

 Download the transcription

-We try to include text transcription with all our videos.
+We try to accompany all of our videos with a text transcription.
 You can read this separately to the video, in your own time, at your own pace.

 Turn on closed captions

-We try to include closed captions on all our videos so you can watch the video and read the content as it plays.
+If you’d like to watch the video too, we try to include closed captions on all of our videos.
+You’ll be able to read the content of the video as it plays.

 Increase the volume on your device